 The name speaks for itself: it is right in front of the famed Sphinx, guardian of the Pyramids.
 This is the best location you can find in Giza.
 It’s 20 steps to the ticket booth and entrance to the Pyramids.
-At night, when the Light and Sound Show is going-on, the rooftop offers the panoramic view of the Pyramids bathe in incredible colours.
+At night, when the Light and Sound Show is going on, the rooftop offers a panoramic view of the Pyramids bathe in incredible colours.

 There’s also a Pizza Hut and KFC in front of the ticket booth.

 There are restaurants and cafes around here but they offer two menu prices: one for the locals and the other for the tourists.
 It’s ridiculous.

 Staying here or around this area can be very stressful, too.
 Every time you walk out the door, you’ll be met with touts who’ll ask you questions, sell / offer you something or invite you to go to his shop.
 Just say, “No, thanks” politely and continue walking.
 DO NOT STOP.
 Just go on.
 There are some who won’t just leave you alone — and it is very frustrating.

 Though, you won’t be disappointed with the sweeping view of the UNESCO World Heritage Site, the amenities inside the room are nothing but short of comfort.
 Hostel beds I had in Cairo and Luxor are so much better than the ones I had here.

 The mattresses are sinking and the pillows are a bit hard.
 I had a sore neck the next day.
 It has, however, a three-piece bathroom with hot water.
 There’s a small refrigerator in the room but the cupboards were dusty.